scupit/gcmake-rust/internal-docs/dependency_config_known_issues.md

 generated C++-only projects, or gate the `c_std_*` compile-feature line on `_language_list` actually including `C` rather than on `language_config.c.is_some()`.

+### 4. Interface-source dependencies are compiled twice when linked through a `SharedLib` output

+**Status: Confirmed (2026-08-16, MSVC + MinGW) · Severity: medium · Owner: design question,
+affects gcmake-rust and any custom-populate dep**

+A custom-populate dependency's sources are attached as `INTERFACE`, so they compile into whichever target links them.
+Those usage requirements propagate through a `public` link, so when project output A is a `SharedLib` that PUBLIC-links imgui and output B (an exe) links A, **B compiles imgui's sources again on top of the copy already inside A's DLL**.
+Verified with Visual Studio 18
+2026: `scratch-imgui.exe`'s build compiles `imgui.cpp` and `imgui_draw.cpp` despite
+`scratch-lib.dll` already containing them.
+Each copy gets its own `GImGui`, so ImGui contexts don't cross the boundary.

+Harmless for `StaticLib` outputs (archive semantics mean the duplicate member is never pulled) and for `private` links (`$<LINK_ONLY:>` strips usage requirements).
+Documented as a user-facing caveat in [imgui's README](../gcmake-dependency-configs/imgui/README.md) rather than worked around, since upstream ImGui explicitly advises against shared-library use for the same reason.

+**Related, same session:** MSVC will not export a custom-populate dep's symbols from a `SharedLib` output at all (ImGui's `IMGUI_API` is empty by default and has no two-state export/import form like CMake's `generate_export_header` produces), so consumers of the install who call ImGui directly get `LNK2019 unresolved external symbol`.
+MinGW masks this by auto-exporting all DLL symbols.

+**`FILE_SET SOURCES` does NOT fix this — tested and rejected 2026-08-16.** CMake 4.4's new `FILE_SET SOURCES` has identical propagation semantics to plain `INTERFACE_SOURCES`.
+A/B tested under Visual Studio 18 2026 with the same target layout (INTERFACE dep → PUBLIC-linked SHARED lib → exe): the exe compiled the dependency a second time in *both* variants.
+The CMake docs state it directly — "The sources specified by the INTERFACE_SOURCES property are propagated, transitively, to all the dependents."
+Nor can its install be skipped: an exported target with an interface file set MUST install that set, and wrapping the `FILES` entries in `$<BUILD_INTERFACE:...>` does not help (the set's *existence* triggers the requirement, not its contents).
+Adopting it would mean the same in-tree double-compile, plus forced source installation, plus a CMake >= 4.4 floor on every downstream consumer — strictly worse than the current build-interface-only approach.

+**Possible future fix:** teach the writer not to propagate a custom-populate dep's interface sources past a compiled output, or build the dep as a real static library so there are no interface sources to propagate.
+The static-library route became viable when features for predefined dependencies landed (2026-08): the original blocker was that ImGui's compile-time configuration (`IMGUI_ENABLE_FREETYPE`) wasn't knowable before the dependency was built, but `GCMAKE_PREDEP_imgui_FEATURE_freetype` is now fully resolved before any dependency block runs, so `custom_populate.cmake` could compile a `STATIC` imgui_core with the define baked in.
+Still a real redesign of the imgui config (and vcpkg's port is the model), deferred until the double-compile actually bites someone.

 ## Minor defects

 | Where | Problem | Fix |